kynanvwright/rule-post/README.md

   - close enquiries
 - Add colour-coding of responses/comments
   - need to create per-enquiry team IDs for this
+- Fix up homescreen
+  - resize panes
+  - actually show enquiry details
+  - redo filters (Open, Closed, My Unpublished)
+- Allow multiple attachments to be uploaded without reselection
+- Add per-user limits on new enquiries and attachments per day
+- Add email alerts for when costs are spiking
+- Make testing pages for attempting to read/write from the frontend without proper permissions
+  - test as signed in vs signed out
+  - try to read author IDs
+  - try to edit published posts
+  - try to read unpublished posts

 ## Other Notes